rwirdemann/datafrog/README.md

-# DataOwl (dbd)
+# DataFrog (dfg)

-A simple command line tool to record and validate database statements.
+A simple command line tool to record and validate API logs statements.

 The current version was tested with MySQL on MacOS.

 ## Motivation

-The basic idea of `dbd` is to record and replay usecase scenarios in order to ensure that its repeated execution triggers the same database calls.
+The basic idea of `dfg` is to record and replay usecase scenarios in order to ensure that its repeated execution triggers the same database calls.
 One of the challenges of this approach is dynamic data recognition like id's or date fields.
 Consider the following example: